xStarbound/xStarbound/doc/directives/directives.md

 > **Note to modders:** These detailed technical notes are aimed mostly at macOS users, C/C++ developers and nerds.
 The average Starbound modder can and should skip reading these unless gripped by curiosity.

-**MinGW builds:** The behaviour of the `?replace` directive parser and executor on the MinGW/Windows build (the released build on GitHub) actually deviates slightly from its description above in order to work around a minor optimisation "fluke" that would otherwise affect generated sleeve items.
+**MinGW builds:** The behaviour of the `?replace` directive parser and executor on the Linux/GCC and MinGW/Windows build actually deviates slightly from its description above in order to work around a minor optimisation "fluke" that would otherwise affect generated sleeve items.
 On this build, the behaviour of the following "source" colours is changed, in order of precedence:

 - `bcbc5e`, `bcbc5eff`, `bcbc5dff`: These replace the specified colours with replacement colours, working exactly as in stock Starbound, StarExtensions and other non-xClient clients.
 Use `bcbc5dff` instead of `bcbc5d` if you don't want the "implicit" double replacement below to happen; this should virtually never be necessary since a replacement of `bcbc5e` in the same operation will always override "implicit" replacement.
 - `ae9c5a`, `ae9c5aff`, `ad9b5aff`: These replace the specified colours with replacement colours, working exactly as in stock Starbound, StarExtensions and other non-xClient clients.
 Use `ae9c5aff` instead of `ae9c5a` if you don't want the "implicit" double replacement below to happen; this should virtually never be necessary since a replacement of `ae9c5a` in the same operation will always override "implicit" replacement.